-Yes, it does.
-Payment intermediaries, such as Collecting Payment Service Providers (cPSP), are intermediaries between the merchant and the payer PSPs (which could be banks or credit card issuers or others).
+Payment intermediaries, such as Collecting payment service providers (cPSP), are intermediaries between the merchant and the payer PSPs (which could be banks or credit card issuers or others).
 The payers' PSP transfer the payments to the cPSP's account and subsequently the cPSP transfers the funds to the merchant's account in one settlement.

-The cPSP will act as both, payer's PSP and payee's PSP and will report the payments when the conditions laid down under Article 243b of the VAT directive are fulfilled.
+Following their payment license, the cPSP can act as both payer's PSP and payee's PSP, and the cPSP will report the payments when the conditions laid down under Article 243b of the VAT directive are fulfilled.